 - Received a transplant.
 People who have received an organ or bone marrow transplant are at higher risk of osteoporosis, partly because anti-rejection drugs also interfere with the bone-rebuilding process.

-- Experienced a drop in hormone levels.
-In addition to the natural drop in hormones that occurs after menopause, women may also experience a drop in estrogen during certain cancer treatments.
+- Had a drop in hormone levels.
+In addition to the natural drop in hormones that occurs after menopause, women's estrogen may also drop during certain cancer treatments.
 Some treatments for prostate cancer reduce testosterone levels in men.
-Lowered hormone levels weaken bone.
+Lowered sex hormone levels weaken bone.